brwyatt/NetworkSim/README.md

 A[0].send(EthernetPacket(dst=B[0].hwid, payload="Hello B!"))
 ```

-And a `sim.show()` will show that Port[0] on device A has a packet on the outbound queue.
+And a `sim.show()` will show that Iface[0] on device A has a packet on the outbound queue.
 If we advance the simulation by 1 (`sim.step()`), we can see the packet on the cable between A and the switch by running `show()` again.

-If we advance the simulation 3 more times (`sim.step(3)`), we can see a packet on the outbound queue of Port[1] of SW.
+If we advance the simulation 3 more times (`sim.step(3)`), we can see a packet on the outbound queue of Iface[1] of SW.
 As well as an entry for A's hardware address in the switch's CAM table (more on that later).

 Advancing the simulation 4 more steps will show a packet on the inbound queue for B. Unlike `Switch`es (and, later, `IPDevice`s), basic Ethernet `Device`s don't automatically process packets from their queue by default.
-But we can manually read the packet from the port ourselves.
+But we can manually read the packet from the interface ourselves.

 ```
 B[0].receive().payload